Medical Device Translation

 - Medical glossaries

-To ensure impeccable quality in all our translations MO Group International employs project managers, translators with subject matter expertise, professionals in the respective field, and proofreaders for every medical translation project.
-These professionals are tested and selected based on MO Group International prerequisites and matched to a job based on language and area of expertise.
+To ensure impeccable quality in all our translations MoGi Group employs project managers, translators with subject matter expertise, professionals in the respective field, and proofreaders for every medical translation project.
+These professionals are tested and selected based on MoGi Group prerequisites and matched to a job based on language and area of expertise.

 A professional translator, specializing in medical translation, performs the initial translation process.
 A medical professional will then review the technical aspects of the translation, and the proofreader reviews the entire text for sentence structure, grammar and overall comprehension.